The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Conclusion

-Together this evidence suggests that, while gas-rich mergers may sometimes trigger observable AGN activity, there are probably other mechanisms that play a significant role in fueling moderate luminosity AGN and driving the growth of SMBH.
-We plan to further investigate the role of torus-scale obscuration and short-timescale AGN variability on the detection of an AGN-merger connection in future work.
+Together this evidence suggests that, while gas-rich mergers may sometimes trigger observable AGN activity at low redshift (and indeed may be a requirement to observe AGN at low redshift), there are probably other mechanisms that play a significant role in fueling moderate luminosity AGN and driving the growth of SMBHs.
+We plan to further investigate the role of torus-scale obscuration on AGN selection, and hence on the detection of an AGN-merger connection in future work.